 When comparing coefficient estimates for the same combination of management factors between winter and spring sampling, we found that approximately 2/3 of them represented a significant contrast (i.e. growth occurred between winter and spring), while ~1/3 were not significant.

 Education & Outreach Activities and Participation Summary

-The only outreach conducted to date on this project has been a pair of talks at the Northeast Cover Crop Council’s Annual Meeting, held in Ithaca NY.
+The outreach conducted in 2017 on this project was a pair of talks at the Northeast Cover Crop Council’s Annual Meeting, held in Ithaca NY.
 Approximately 30 people attended the talks, a combination of growers, extension agents, and researchers.
 These talks presented the data available for the project, our plans for analysis, and initial findings.

 The outreach activities in 2018 were two talks at the American Society of Agronomy, and a PhD entrance seminar at the Department of Environmental Science and Technology at the University of Maryland.
 These talks discussed our methodology for the project, with a particular focus on the statistical challenges associated with this data.
 The methods presented were used to illustrate both the value of this dataset and this project, as well as provide an outline for Bayesian mixed models to researchers in other areas of agriculture and sustainability.
 Approximately 45 people attended the three talks.